Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 Open the GitHub README — every detail, every benchmark, every code block

-Autonomous browser agent running entirely on Apple Silicon.
+An autonomous agent that runs entirely on Apple Silicon — it drives your real browser and your Mac.
 No cloud APIs, no Claude Code overhead, no MCP layer.
-Direct MLX inference + Chrome DevTools Protocol.
+Direct MLX inference + Chrome DevTools Protocol, plus a shell/file/media toolbelt for everything that isn't the web.

 Architecture